 Orthokeratology has gained popularity as an alternative to traditional vision correction methods, particularly for those seeking freedom from daytime glasses or contact lenses.
-It also has the added benefit of slowing down the progression of nearsightedness in children.
+It is an option for BOTH adults and children, and has the added benefit of slowing down the progression of nearsightedness in children.

 What is Orthokeratology?